-On the other side, aerosol content diminishes the role of the light going horizontally, making backscatter larger at large elevations (for the low ones, even the cleanest air scatters almost half of the light downwards, as we know already).
+On the other side, aerosol content diminishes the role of the light going horizontally, making the total scatter including "downscatter" larger at large elevations (for the lowest ones, even the cleanest air scatters almost half of the light downwards, as we know already).
 So, inside the large lit areas (like urban aglomerations) with badly transparent air it lowers the relative importance of almost horizontal light to perhaps a factor of four instead of nine.
 There is also some absorption of the light even by the clear air (visible as dark bands in the spectrum of the setting Sun), it reduces the importance of shalow angles even a bit more, but these are per cents rather then a factor of two.